postlund/pyatv/docs/development/metadata.md

 separately.

-When using push updates, new updates are *pushed* from the Apple TV when someting of interest happens.
+When using push updates, new updates are *pushed* from the Apple TV when something of interest happens.
 The exact same data that is available when polling, is passed to a callback provided by the API user.

 Push updates are described further in the [Listeners](../listeners) section.